 The WIC Program works to protect the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children under 5 years of age.

 Applicants must meet four criteria to be eligible for WIC:

-- Be currently pregnant, be postpartum or a breastfeeding woman, or be an infant or a child under 5 years old.
+2. Be a pregnant, postpartum, or breastfeeding woman or an infant or child under 5 years.

 Commonly Asked Questions

 Do I need to make an appointment to get WIC services?